 Gigamon Traffic Acquisition Container or the G-vTAP container is an application container that is launched on each of the worker nodes in the Kubernetes cluster.
 G-vTAP container acquires and mirrors traffic from other containers in the same worker node.
-Traffic from various Kubernetes Networking Infrastructure are encapsulated using VXLAN and sent to one of the following components, where it is further processed with maps and GigaSMART applications:
+Traffic from various Kubernetes

+Networking Infrastructure are encapsulated using VXLAN and sent to one of the following components, where it is further processed with maps and GigaSMART applications:

-- GigaVUE® V Series node - Physical node such as a GigaVUE H Series or a GigaVUE-TA Series node
+- GigaVUE® V Series node - Physical node such as a GigaVUE H Series or a GigaVUE Cloud Suite-TA Series node

 Traffic from the GigaVUE V Series nodes/physical node is then sent to the required tools.
-Traffic Capturing Mechanism shows a high level architecture of GigaVUE Cloud Suite for Kubernetes using G-vTAP containers as the source for acquiring the traffic.
+The following figure shows a high level architecture of GigaVUE Cloud Suite for Kubernetes using G-vTAP containers as the source for acquiring the traffic.

-GigaVUE Cloud Components
+GigaVUE Cloud Suite Cloud Components